CelineWW/Stock_Analysis_Excel_VBA/README.md

 ![All Stocks Analysis 2018](https://user-images.githubusercontent.com/105877888/172074995-3c320e86-573b-45fa-bf8a-aee79ae3d46d.PNG)

   *Steve's parent planned to put their investment on DQ.
 Unfortunatly, DQ's return has plummeted.
 Absolutely, DQ is not a smart choice.
 From the view of return for 2018, the stock of ENPH and RUN got 80~85% return, which seems investable.
 However, Comparing to 2017, Enph's return dropped from 129.5% to 81.9%, RUN's return increased from 5.5% to 84.0%.
-Overall, ENPH is more a promising profitbale stock to make an investment.*
+Overall, ENPH is more like a promising profitbale stock to make investment.*

 2. The execution of all stock Analysis for each year was accelarated.